Unity-Technologies/ml-agents/docs/Training-on-Microsoft-Azure.md

 Where `<your_app>` is the path to your app (i.e. `~/unity-volume/3DBallHeadless`) and `<run_id>` is an identifer you would like to identify your training run with.

-If you've selected to run on a N-Series VM with GPU support, you can verify that the GPU is being used by running ```nvidia-smi```.
+If you've selected to run on a N-Series VM with GPU support, you can verify that the GPU is being used by running `nvidia-smi` from the command line.

 ## Monitoring your Training Run with Tensorboard

 Once you have started training, you can [use Tensorboard to observe the training](Using-Tensorboard.md).

 1. Start by [opening the appropriate port for web traffic to connect to your VM](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/nsg-quickstart-portal).
     *  Note that you don't need to generate a new `Network Security Group` but instead, go to the **Networking** tab under **Settings** for your VM.
     *  As an example, you could use the following settings to open the Port with the following Inbound Rule settings:
         * Source: Any
         * Source Port Ranges: *
         * Destination: Any
         * Destination Port Ranges: 6006
         * Protocol: Any
         * Action: Allow
         * Priority: <Leave as default>
 2. Unless you started the training as a background process, connect to your VM from another terminal instance.
 3. Set the `python` folder in ml-agents to your current working directory.
 4. Run the following command from your `tensorboard --logdir=summaries --host 0.0.0.0`